-Overview of the ELPA21 Assessment Program
+Overview of the ELPA21 General Assessment Program

-- The ELPA21 Dynamic Screener is the testing instrument used to identify those students in need of English learner program support as part of state entrance procedures. - All identified English learners (ELs) take the annual ELPA21 Summative assessment in the spring.
+- The ELPA21 Dynamic Screener is the testing instrument used to identify those students in need of English learner program support as part of state entrance procedures. - All identified English learners (ELs) take the annual ELPA21 general summative assessment in the spring.
 Scores are usually available in May. - The assessments use innovative technologies to assess a student's language abilities in the four domains of listening, reading, speaking, and writing. - In addition to the four domains, students receive an overall proficiency determination of Emerging, Progressing, or Proficient. - Students determined Proficient on the screener are typically not identified for English language development services; students determined Proficient on the summative have demonstrated that they have the level of English necessary to access classroom content and may be exited from the EL program (reclassified and monitored).
 Exit criteria may vary by state but must include a proficient score on the summative assessment.

-What is ELPA21?
+What Is ELPA21?

 ELPA21 stands for English Language Proficiency Assessment for the 21st Century.
-ELPA21 has developed two assessments: the ELPA21 Dynamic Screener for identification purposes and the ELPA21 Summative for measuring progress year to year.
-Both are assessments of English language proficiency (ELP) and are designed to measure the specific language skills students need to interact with grade-level academic language courses and become college- and career-ready by 12th grade.
-ELPA21 is based on a set of English language proficiency standards that correspond to state content standards.
+ELPA21 provides screener and summative assessments.
+Currently, our state clients administer the ELPA21 Dynamic Screener for identification purposes and the ELPA21 general summative for measuring English learner progress year to year.
+These are assessments of English language proficiency (ELP) and are designed to measure the specific language skills students need to interact with grade-level academic language courses and become college- and career-ready by 12th grade.
+ELPA21 assessments are based on English language proficiency standards that correspond to state content standards.

-Who takes the ELPA21 Dynamic Screener?
+Who Takes the ELPA21 Dynamic Screener?